koaning/paftdunk/readme.md

 # PaftDunk

-> It's recommending all night to get lucky. - Paft Dunk
+> Recommending all night to get lucky. - Paft Dunk

 The **PaftDunk** library tries to achieve recommendations by ... simply counting.
 It is meant as a dead simple, minimal (and calm) starting point.